felx/nimbus-jose-jwt/README.txt

 * Key encryption with RSAES OAEP: RSA-OAEP and RSA-OAEP-256

+* Key encryption with AES key wrap: A128KW, A192KW and A256KW

 * Key encryption with AES GCM: A128CGMKW, A192CGMKW and A256CGMKW

 * Direct shared symmetric key encryption: dir